compliance-framework/nano-web/README.md

 Hyper-minimal single binary gzipping webserver for serving static content based on labstack echo-server.
 Based on alpine.

+Has SPA mode which includes runtime templating of vite environment variables.

 Serves from `/public`

 # Config as ENV